Week Without Violence (16-22 October 2023)

-The Week Without Violence (WWV) is an annual campaign during the third week of October to end violence against women.
+The Week Without Violence (WWV) is an annual campaign during the third week of October that aims to end violence against women.

-Since 1999, the northern metropolitan region (NMR) has marked the WWV, primarily through the Clothesline Project which focuses on raising awareness about family violence.
+Since 1999, the northern metropolitan region (NMR) has marked the Week Without Violence (WWV), primarily through the Clothesline Project, which focuses on raising awareness about family violence.

 The Clothesline Project